Oppkey/oppkey_theta_atk/README.md

 displaying live preview on RICOH THETA cameras
 * oppkey_theta_atk_flutter - demonstration of using the theta
 and thetaf packages on mobile or desktop applications

+## Mobile App Testing

+The command line scripts can run on iOS and Android devices using Flutter.

 ## Summary of Findings